![]() |

 navtronic 1701t

-The 1701t is one of three very similar flight computers:
+The 1701t is one of four very similar flight computers:

-In the year 1983 with the Navigator and Explorer enhanced flight computers appeared.
+In 1983 with the Navigator and Explorer enhanced flight computers were introduced.

 There are some rumors that the "1701 series" got it designations as a nod to Star Trek, the U.S.S.
 Enterprise is #1701.
 The 1701 itself comes from "FAA registry of a Waco biplane, owned by TOS chief designer Matt Jefferies".